The Best Food for Yorkies – give your Yorkie a well balanced diet

 What types of Protein are good for Yorkies?

-that is better for Yorkies than others.
+There is not really a specific protein that is better for Yorkies than others.
 Chicken, Turkey, Lamb, Fish, Pork, and Beef are all common and good options for your dog.

 What you want to look out for is the first ingredient being a protein byproduct.
 This is a no no. Byproduct is “meat” made up of parts of the animal that is NOT muscle….
 In my mind, that means it is NOT meat… Not that I would want to eat anyways, so I don’t feed it to my dog either.
 You want the first ingredient to be chicken, (or de-boned chicken), or beef, or turkey (or de-boned turkey), or whichever proteins the food is made out of, without the word “byproduct” next to that protein.
 Real meat derived from an animal’s muscle is much healthier for your pet.